 Americans have greater access to healthcare now than they’ve had in the past.
 Because of this, more people are taking charge of their health by visiting the doctor.
 And by 2030, the 65 and over population will be at 70 million—double from where it is today.

 Because more Americans will inevitably visit the doctor, this will create a need for more medical billers and medical coders.
-The job outlook is expected to grow 13 percent by 2026.
-This is much faster than the average of all professions.
-However, this will make the field of medical billing and coding more competitive.
+The profession's predicted demand by 2030 is consistent with the national average, making the field of medical billing and coding slightly more competitive.
 To get ahead and stand out, get the right training.
 Start by finding a school that offers coursework in billing or coding near you.